yuchehuang/Multi-threading/README.md

 ![alt text](https://github.com/yuchehuang/Multiple-threads/blob/master/picture/equally%20assign.PNG)

-To estimate the running more accurately, the timer is only triggered during thread executing matrix multiplication.
-After checking threads and assigning tasks, main program starts the timer while all of threads are set to enable, until all the threads have been marked into finish state.
+To estimate the operating time of matrix multiplication accurately, the timer is only triggered while thread executing matrix multiplication.
+After checking threads and assigning tasks, main function enable the timer after all of threads start operating the calculation, until all of them have been marked into finish state.
 As a result, the executing time can be more accurate and not affected by the other processes in main program.
 <br/>

+## Result